If you’ve ever run out of water on a hike, you’re not alone, and you know how scary it can be to face miles or hours without a sip.

 Track Your Hiking Distance and Time

 To establish your hiking pace, you need to know how far you hiked and how long it took you to complete that hike.
-I track all my hikes, either on my phone using and app like Runkeeper or on a GPS device.
+I track all my hikes, either on my phone using an app like Runkeeper or on a GPS device.
 Any running or fitness app will do as long as it gives you accurate results.

 Track Your Water Use

 At the beginning of every hike, you should know exactly how much water you are carrying when you hit the trail.
 When the hike is over, make a note of how much water you have left over, if any.
-The difference between what you started with and what you have left over, is the amount of water you used on your hike.
+The difference between what you started with and what you have left over, is the amount of water you used on your hik

 Adjust for Trail and Weather Conditions